-As previously discussed, Education Law §3214 sets forth a specific procedure for disciplining students with disabilities, or students presumed to have a disability.
-This is referred to as a manifestation proceeding.
-A student with, or presumed to have a disability may be suspended or removed from his or her current educational placement for violation of school rules only in accordance with the procedures established for a manifestation proceeding.
+As previously discussed, Education Law §3214 sets forth a specific procedure for disciplining students with disabilities,183 or students presumed to have a disability.184 This is referred to as a manifestation proceeding.
+A student with, or presumed to have a disability185 may be suspended or removed from his or her current educational placement for violation of school rules only in accordance with the procedures established for a manifestation186 proceeding.187

-The trustees or board of education of any school district, a district superintendent of schools, or building principal has the authority to order the placement of a student with
+The trustees or board of education of any school district, a district superintendent of schools, or building principal has the authority to order the placement of a student with a disability into an appropriate interim alternative educational setting ("IAES"), or another setting.188 They also have the authority to suspend a pupil for a period not to exceed five consecutive school days where such student is suspended as long as the

-Student presumed to have a disability is defined as a student who the school district is deemed to have knowledge was a student with a disability before the behavior that precipitated disciplinary action.
+184 Student presumed to have a disability is defined as a student who the school district is deemed to have knowledge was a student with a disability before the behavior that precipitated disciplinary action.
 N.Y.
 EDUC.
 LAW § 3214(3)(g)(2); see also 20 U.S.C. § 1415(k).